Emmiechege/Emmiechege/README.md

 ## 🌱 Current Focus

 In my coding journey, I'm currently diving into the intricacies of animation, blending the precision of code with the artistry of motion.
-My fascination lies in creating immersive and visually stunning experiences through animation software.
+My fascination lies in creating immersive and visually stunning experiences through frontend development.
 Whether it's bringing characters to life or crafting dynamic visual narratives, I'm on a mission to add a touch of magic to the digital canvas.

 ## 🤝 Collaboration